LuohanNow/TemplateScientificApp/README.md

 # TemplateScientificApp

-Flask template for scientific applications.
+A flask template to create scientific web applications.